 The three small things that make my day better are:

-People, sunshine and air conditioning on the District line.
+People, sunshine and working with the team.

 The important stuff